joshuapekera/angular-design/README.md

 *   Need to be able to add lines to chat
     *   Must architect feature in such a way that plugging in the syncing of text displayed via Socket.io is as painless as possible
-*   Need to implement collapsing the navbar via alternative mechanism (due to the lack of inclusion of Bootstrap's JS)

 ## Steps to accomplish tasks